hofens/watch-ricon-stock/README.md

 ## Cloudflare Deployment

-This project includes support for deployment on Cloudflare infrastructure.
-See `CLOUDFLARE_DEPLOY.md` for detailed instructions on deploying the application using:
+This project includes support for deployment on Cloudflare infrastructure using Python Workers.
+See `CLOUDFLARE_DEPLOY.md` for detailed instructions on deploying the application.
+The project now supports:

-- Cloudflare Workers
+- Cloudflare Python Workers (requires python_workers compatibility flag)
-- Cloudflare Pages with Functions
-- Cloudflare Container (Docker)
+- Environment variable configuration for sensitive data
+- Flask-based web API for HTTP access
+- Automated configuration from environment variables

 The project includes:
 - A Flask-based web API (`web_api.py`) for HTTP access
-- Docker configuration for containerized deployment
 - Wrangler configuration for Cloudflare Workers
+- Configuration generation from environment variables
-- Deployment script for easy setup
+- Deployment script for setup assistance

+**Note**: Cloudflare Python Workers support may require special access or be in beta.
+Check Cloudflare documentation for current availability.

 ## License
 This project is open source and available under the MIT License.